daniel-fudge/CNN-Dog-Classifier/README.md

    #### From your local PC
 1. Connect to the notebook from your browser by replacing [some_ip] with your instances IPv4 Public IP.

+1. Open `dog_app.ipynb`.

+1. Read and/or run the cells at your leisure!!  :)

+## How to run on Local PC
+Although it is not recommended to train on a local PC, you may want to run locally to debug.
+The following steps assumes you have your Python 3 environment setup for PyTorch, cv2 and Jupyter notebooks.

+1. Clone repo to PC and unzip the [human](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/lfw.zip) and [dog](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip) images into the cloned `CNN-Dog-Classifer` folder.

+1. Open a terminal in the `CNN-Dog-Classifer` folder and exceute the `jupyter notebook` command.

-1. Open `dog_app.ipynb`
+1. Open `dog_app.ipynb`.

-2. Read and/or run the cells at your leisure!!  :)
+1. Read and/or run the cells at your leisure!!  :)

 ## Report
 A [report](report.pdf) was generated from the [Jupyter Notebook](dog_app.ipynb) for those who prefer pdf files.